 Can I Resign While on WorkCover?

-Key Considerations When Resigning While on WorkCover
+Considerations When Resigning While on WorkCover

 Working for a New Employer

-If you choose to work for a new employer, and as such have no demonstrated incapacity to work, your weekly wage benefits will cease in accordance with the legislation.
+If you choose to work for a new employer and, as such, have no demonstrated incapacity to work, your weekly wage benefits will cease in accordance with the legislation.

 Redundancy While on Workers Compensation

 In New South Wales, it is illegal for an employer to terminate an employee within the first six months of a workplace injury purely because the employee is unfit to resume work at that time.
-After this six month period the employer can terminate an injured employee after they have met their obligations.
-Even after termination, the employee may still be eligible to receive worker’s compensation benefits like weekly payments and medical expenses.

-In accordance with workers compensation legislation, if an employer wishes to terminate an employee on workers compensation after six months, they are required to:
+In accordance with workers’ compensation legislation, if an employer wishes to terminate an employee on workers’ compensation after six months, they are required to:

 • Play an active role in developing an injury management plan to get an injured employee back to work.
-This step is usually done hand in hand with the worker’s compensation insurer;
+This step is usually done hand in hand with the workers’ compensation insurer.

 • Comply with all their obligations set out in the finalised injury management plan;

-• Seek to provide the injured employee with suitable work duties once cleared to return to work, under certain restrictions (for example, shorter hours, restrictions on weights lifted etc);
+• Seek to provide the injured employee with suitable work duties once cleared to return to work, under certain restrictions (for example, shorter hours, restrictions on weights lifted, etc.);

 • If certified unfit to return to work altogether, an employee will continue to receive reasonably necessary medical treatment and weekly benefits in accordance with their entitlement period.